chocolatey/choco-wiki/QuickDeployment/V2/QuickDeploymentDesktopReadme.md

 > - The commands outlined in this document need to be run from an administrative PowerShell session.
 >   Many of these scripts will function poorly or not at all in a non-administrative shell.
 > - Ensure you go through these steps in **exact** order.
+>   If you miss out on a step or two, and something breaks, it's very likely you'll need to re-import the QDE VM from scratch and start over.
+>   You may want to take a snapshot before continuing just in case.

 To finish setting up QDE (Quick Deployment Environment), you'll need to work through this document and run the different commands you find here.